Why can’t I stop drinking?

 Problem 4: You think you need to have ‘a problem’ to quit

 This black and white thinking keeps many drinkers stuck.
-They think that because they don’t fit the alcoholic stereotype, sobriety isn’t for them.
+They think that because they don’t fit the problem-drinker stereotype, sobriety isn’t for them.
 They don’t realise that Alcohol Use Disorder (AUD), the clinical diagnosis given to problem drinkers, consists of a spectrum ranging from mild to severe.
 And along which many drinkers who classify themselves as ‘normal drinkers’ would sit.

 The truth is, you don’t need any label or diagnosis to justify quitting a dangerous and addictive drug (that’s alcohol by the way).
 You don’t need to have a drinking problem for alcohol to have become a problem for you.